 The Recognition Scheme objectives are:

-- to raise awareness and appreciation of the Recognised Collections, maximising their potential to celebrate Scotland's culture - locally, nationally and internationally
+- to raise awareness and appreciation of the Recognised Collections of National Significance, maximising their potential to celebrate Scotland's culture - locally, nationally and internationally

-- to ensure the longevity of Recognised Collections by raising standards in collections care and management
+- to ensure the longevity of Recognised Collections of National Significance by raising standards in collections care and management

-- to support holders of Recognised Collections to increase their leadership of and contribution to the sector through innovation, ambition, collaboration and partnership working
+- to support holders of Recognised Collections of National Significance to increase their leadership of and contribution to the sector through innovation, ambition, collaboration and partnership working

 View details of the Recognition Fund.